adrianfinantyo/go-shorter/README.md

 # 🔗 Go Shorter
-`This project involves creating a basic URL shortener using Go and Redis.
-The purpose is to convert lengthy URLs into shorter links, exploring key concepts of web development, API handling, and database management.`
+> This project involves creating a basic URL shortener using Go and Redis.
+The purpose is to convert lengthy URLs into shorter links, exploring key concepts of web development, API handling, and database management.

+**You can use this project to learn, explore, and implementing the technical concepts and best practices of web development using Go.**

 💡 This project `may not be the best way` to create a URL shortener.
 The `main idea` of this project is to learn and explore the concepts of web development, API handling, and database management using Go.

-🎯 The primary goal of this project is to assess and contrast the performance of the API under two conditions: with and without Redis caching.
+🎯 The primary goal of this project is to `assess and contrast the performance` of the API under two conditions: with and without Redis caching.

 💬 Feel free to open an issue or a pull request if you have any ideas or suggestions.
 [Contributions](#contribution) are always welcome.